snekbeater/scrambpy/README.md

 This text is *not* password protected

 ## Scramb.py - Logo
-A small logo is added to help people find this descrambler „scrambled by Scramb.py“ You can of course switch that off if you wish
+A small logo is added to help people find this descrambler „Scrambled with Scramb.py“.

+You can of course switch that off if you wish

 ## Drag & Drop
 Windows use is easy for descramble

 (Scramble needs commandline;-)

 ## Backdoor Free Code
 Code is easy to follow so feel free to check it for backdoors.
-You can even delete the encoded logo
+You can even delete the encoded logo.

 ## Full resolution examples